 When Lasso Server starts up, it looks for module files (Windows DLLs, OS X DYLIBs, or Linux SOs) in the "LassoModules" directory.
 As Lasso encounters each module, it executes the module's registerLassoModule function once and only once.
 It is your job as an LCAPI developer to write code to register each of your new data source function entry points in this registerLassoModule function.
 Custom methods, types, and data sources may be registered at the same time, and the code for them can reside in the same module.
-The only difference between registering a data source and a custom method is whether you call lasso_registerTagModule or lasso_registerDSModule.
+The only difference between registering a data source and a custom method is whether you call lasso\registerTagModule or lasso\registerDSModule.

 Data sources are a bit more complex than custom methods because Lasso calls them with many different actions during the course of various database operations.
-Whereas a custom method only needs to know how to format itself, a data source needs to enumerate its tables, search through records, add new records, delete records, etc. Even so, this added complexity is easily handled with a single switch() statement, as you will see in the following tutorial.
+Whereas a custom method only needs to know how to format itself, a data source needs to enumerate its tables, search through records, add new records, delete records, etc. Even so, this added complexity is easily handled with a single switch() statement, as can be seen in the following tutorial.

-47.4.1 Data Source Connectors and Lasso Server Admin.
+47.4.1 Data Source Connectors and Lasso Server Admin

 Once a custom data source connector module is registered by Lasso Server, it will appear in the "Datasources" section of Lasso Server Admin.
-If a connector appears here, then it has been installed correctly.
+A connector appearing here indicates it has been installed correctly.

 The administrator adds the data source connection information to the "Hosts" form, which sets the parameters used by Lasso to connect to the data source via the connector.
-The information is stored in the site's database_registry SQLite database, where the connector can retrieve and use the data via function calls.
+The information is stored in the site's database\registry SQLite database, where the connector can retrieve and use the data via function calls.